quicwg/base-drafts/draft-ietf-quic-http.md

 An HTTP message (request or response) consists of:

 1. one header block (see {{frame-headers}}) on the control stream containing the message headers (see {{!RFC7230}}, Section 3.2),

 2. the payload body (see {{!RFC7230}}, Section 3.3), sent on the data stream,

 3. optionally, one header block on the control stream containing the trailer-part, if present (see {{!RFC7230}}, Section 4.1.2).

 In addition, prior to sending the message header block indicated above, a response may contain zero or more header blocks on the control stream containing the message headers of informational (1xx) HTTP responses (see {{!RFC7230}}, Section 3.2 and {{!RFC7231}}, Section 6.2).

 The data stream MUST be half-closed immediately after the transfer of the body.
 If the message does not contain a body, the corresponding data stream MUST still be half-closed without transferring any data.
 The "chunked" transfer encoding defined in Section 4.1 of {{!RFC7230}} MUST NOT be used.

-Trailing header fields are carried in a header block following the body.
+Trailing header fields are carried in an additional header block on the message control stream.
 Such a header block is a sequence of HEADERS frames with End Header Block set on the last frame.
 Senders MUST send only one header block in the trailers section; receivers MUST decode any subsequent header blocks in order to maintain HPACK decoder state, but the resulting output MUST be discarded.

 An HTTP request/response exchange fully consumes a pair of streams.
 After sending a request, a client closes the streams for sending; after sending a